 In addition to the potential for an oxygen-deficient atmosphere, accumulation of methanol vapors in confined spaces may lead to explosion if ignited.
 The Lower Explosive Limit (LEL) of methanol is 6% (60000 ppm) by volume, which is 10 times the Immediately Dangerous to Life or Health (IDLH) concentration, and the Upper Explosive Limit (UEL) is 36% (360000 ppm) by volume.
-At concentrations in air below the LEL, there is not enough methanol vapor to spread a flame.
-At concentrations in air above the UEL, there is too much methanol and not enough oxygen to spread a flame.
+At concentrations in air less than the LEL, there is insufficient methanol vapor to propagate a flame.
+At concentrations in air greater than the UEL, there is excess methanol and insufficient oxygen to propagate a flame.
 The LEL and UEL of methanol correspond to a temperature range of 54°F to 106°F (12°C to 41°C).
 In this temperature range, methanol will burn.
 Since methanol vapor concentrations in the explosive range are toxic, keeping the air concentration safe for health also makes it safe from fire.
 However, keeping it safe from fire does not necessarily make it safe to breathe.